Project Structure

 Pattern Meaning URL

-01.name/ Ordered, visible in navigation /name (number stripped)
+01.name/ Ordered folder page /name (number stripped)

 _name/ Modular section, non-routable Not accessible by URL